BackupTheBerlios/hjb-svn/trunk/docs/rst/create-session.rst

 :Returns:

-  Location (HTTP header) : the URI of the created session
+  Location (a standard HTTP response header) : the URI of the created session

 This **POST** request creates a new JMS Session.
 The command

-* can create Sessions that are either transacted or not transacted, and use a specific acknowledgement mode, depending on whether the necessary parameters are present in the request.
+* can create Sessions that are either transacted or not transacted, with specific acknowledgement mode, depending on whether the necessary parameters are present in the request.
 See [JMSSpec]_ for details of the expected values of these parameters.

-* returns the URI of the created session.
+* includes the URI of the session in the standard HTTP 'Location' header of the response.

 .. _back to commands: ./command-list.html